Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots

-Taking products with $T^*S^n$ results in a generalised Weinstein handle decomposition where $\R^3_{sc} \times T^*S^n$ are obtained from $\R^3 \times T^*S^n$ by two subcritical surgeries along isotropic $n$-spheres, and where $\R^3 \times T^*S^n$ is obtained from the latter by a generalised Weinstein surgery along the Legendrian $S \times 0_{S^n}$; this generalised surgery corresponds to attaching a generalised Weinstein handle of the form $T^*(D^2 \times S^n)$.
+In our situation we are interested in taking the product with $T^*S^n$.
+This results in a generalised Weinstein handle decomposition of the symplectisation $\R \times (\R^3 \times T^*S^n)$ obtained in the following manner.
+First, consider a Weinstein 1-handle attached on $\R^3$ and take the product with $T^*S^n$.
+This leads to a product Weinstein manifold with boundary $\left(\R^3\right)_{sc} \times T^*S^n.$ The latter contact manifold is obtained from $\R^3 \times T^*S^n$ by a pair of subcritical Weinstein surgeries along isotropic $n$-spheres.
+Since the Weinstein 1-handle attachment that produces $\left(\R^3\right)_{sc}$ can be cancelled by a Weinstein 2-handle attached along $S \subset \left(\R^3\right)_{sc}$, taking a product of the latter handle and $T^*S^n$ then yields $\R^3 \times T^*S^n$ obtained from $\left(\R^3\right)_{sc} \times T^*S^n$ by a generalised Weinstein surgery along the Legendrian $S \times 0_{S^n}$.
+Note that the latter generalised surgery corresponds to attaching a generalised Weinstein handle of the form $T^*(D^2 \times S^n)$.
 Note that such a handle-attachment, as well as the corresponding contact surgery, is completely determined by a choice of Legendrian embedding of $D^2 \times S^n$.